 Why do I need this?

-- The most common disease is bladder cancer.
-Sometimes benign conditions of inflammation or scarring may lead to removal
+The most common disease is bladder cancer.
+Sometimes benign conditions of inflammation or scarring may lead to the removal

 How long does it take?